NCI-HPCDI/cylc-workflow/cylc7-guide.md

-# Guideline on setting up Cylc 7 working environment at Gadi
+# Guidelines for Establishing a Cylc 7 Working Environment on Gadi

 This file is intended to configure your working environment on NCI Gadi for running the Cylc7 workflow in both localhost and accessdev-compatible modes.
 You could start your Cylc7 workflow from either a Gadi login node or a persistent session and leave it running at the persistent session.
 You could monitor Cylc 7 workflows anytime from a Gadi login node when it is still running.